Methylation: DNA methylation

+In honey bees, DNA methylation is associated with alternative splicing and gene regulation based on functional genomic research published in 2013.
+In addition, DNA methylation is associated with expression changes in immune genes when honey bees were under lethal viral infection.
+Several review papers have been published on the topics of DNA methylation in social insects.

+RNA methylation

-Similarly, RNA methylation occurs in different RNA species viz. tRNA, rRNA, mRNA, tmRNA, snRNA, snoRNA, miRNA, and viral RNA.
+RNA methylation occurs in different RNA species viz. tRNA, rRNA, mRNA, tmRNA, snRNA, snoRNA, miRNA, and viral RNA.
 Different catalytic strategies are employed for RNA methylation by a variety of RNA-methyltransferases.
 RNA methylation is thought to have existed before DNA methylation in the early forms of life evolving on earth.

 N6-methyladenosine (m6A) is the most common and abundant methylation modification in RNA molecules (mRNA) present in eukaryotes.
 5-methylcytosine (5-mC) also commonly occurs in various RNA molecules.
 Recent data strongly suggest that m6A and 5-mC RNA methylation affects the regulation of various biological processes such as RNA stability and mRNA translation, and that abnormal RNA methylation contributes to etiology of human diseases.

+In social insects such as honey bees, RNA methylation is studied as a possible epigenetic mechanism underlying aggression via reciprocal crosses.

 Protein methylation

 Protein methylation typically takes place on arginine or lysine amino acid residues in the protein sequence.
 Arginine can be methylated once (monomethylated arginine) or twice, with either both methyl groups on one terminal nitrogen (asymmetric dimethylarginine) or one on both nitrogens (symmetric dimethylarginine), by protein arginine methyltransferases (PRMTs).
 Lysine can be methylated once, twice, or three times by lysine methyltransferases.
 Protein methylation has been most studied in the histones.
 The transfer of methyl groups from S-adenosyl methionine to histones is catalyzed by enzymes known as histone methyltransferases.
 Histones that are methylated on certain residues can act epigenetically to repress or activate gene expression.
 Protein methylation is one type of post-translational modification.